Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/sendgrid-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **SendGrid - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **SendGrid**.
-2. Click **Add another destination**.
+3. Click **Add another destination**.
-3. Enter the name.
+4. Enter the name.
-4. Paste the API key into the SendGrid destination settings.
+5. Paste the API key into the SendGrid destination settings.
-5. Assign mappings for email (must be a unique identifier), first name, and last name.
+6. Assign mappings for email (must be a unique identifier), first name, and last name.
-6. Save when finished.
+7. Save when finished.

 ## Send a cohort